liewsanmin/liewsanmin.github.io/_posts/2016-06-30-Stock-Recommender.md

 {% endhighlight %}

 ## Step 6:
-Okay, all I need to do know right know is to call these 3 functions and boom! script success, time to research stock = reduced
+Okay, all I need to do know right now is to call these 3 functions and boom! script success, time to research stock = reduced
 {% highlight python %}
 connectAllPriceTarget()